wghglory/gitbook/Interview/dotnet/webapi.md

 ### Explain how Web API tracing works?

-Tracing in Web API done in façade pattern i.e, when tracing for Web API is enabled, Web API will wrap different parts of request pipeline with classes, which performs trace calls.
+Tracing in Web API done in facade pattern i.e, when tracing for Web API is enabled, Web API will wrap different parts of request pipeline with classes, which performs trace calls.

 ### Explain Authentication in Web API?